 ICS-CERT issued an alert, “Cyber-Attack Against Ukrainian Critical Infrastructure” (IR-ALERT-H-16-056-01) regarding the incident, and this report provides a brief description of the event, and recommended mitigations.
 These mitigations discuss applying best practices across the entire business and operations space, which include: supply chain risk management, asset tracking, user tracking, system maintenance and updates, and “strategic technology refresh”.
 Of note is that they recommended contingency plans for continuity of operations and system shutdown.
 The full list of recommended mitigations and links to other resources, can be found in the ICS-CERT report.
 ICS-CERT also maintains a “Recommended Practices” site that provides additional guidance on securing OT networks, including any connections to IT networks.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee agreed with the finding regarding the the benefits of two-factor authentication and whitelisting but noted that additional clarity concerning this finding would aid in the identification of considerations for standards development; specifically, the identification of any areas currently within the standards that do not require two-factor authentication but should as well as the identification of any potential websites for which entities should whitelist IP addresses.
+Additionally, the committee noted the potential benefits of an analysis on the current two-factor authentication requirements as identified by the standards with recommendations for modifications to strengthen any identified weaknesses or vulnerabilities.

 Addendum Report – Section 3.1 Trends in Operations